elisarchod/turtle_app/README.md

 - Used ReAct agent
 - with checkpointers
-- tracing
+- RAG
-- deployed to langsmith (example for sdk call):
+- deployed to langsmith (example for sdk call), here only the RAG will work, you can ask about movies from the year 2017  :
 ```python
 import os
 from langgraph.pregel.remote import RemoteGraph